October 20, 2022

 KT: So that's a very interesting question.

 Suze: Oh not me.
 Everybody else is gonna die but me.
 No. Just joking.
 I actually think that's a great question.
-Just so you know and what you need to understand is that right now by the way we are working on a fabulous update that will make the must have document kit so different.
+Just so you know and what you need to understand is that right now by the way we are working on a fabulous update that will make the MUST HAVE™ Documents so different.
 I can't even tell you.
 Again all of you who have purchased it now and in the past you will automatically get that update

 Suze: and that will come out sometime next year.
 Right and again remember updates are always free but if I were to die today,